 In California, the Office of Administrative Hearings (OAH) is a quasi-judicial tribunal that hears administrative disputes to include all professional license discipline or denial cases, except for liquor license and attorney discipline hearings.
 The same administrative court hears cases for such varied occupations as physicians, architects, dentists, insurance brokers and engineers.
 Administrative licensing agencies such as the Medical Board of California, the Dental Board of California and the Department of Insurance delegate the job of hearing disciplinary hearings to these judges, while retaining final decision-making authority.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices civil litigation to include administrative law.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing administrative actions.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California Administrative Hearing